TDOT Launches Witty Anti-Phone Campaign

 …and other dangerous delays or issues that routinely lead to accidents on the roads.

-Call a Nashville Personal Injury Attorney
+Call a Nashville Personal Injury Lawyer

 Texting or otherwise using a phone while driving is incredibly dangerous, but it happens routinely.
-If you or a loved one has been injured in a car accident because the other driver was being negligent on a phone or otherwise hurt in the Nashville area, let the experienced personal injury attorneys at Calhoun Law, PLC help.
+If you or a loved one has been injured in a car accident because the other driver was being negligent on a phone or otherwise hurt in the Nashville area, let the experienced personal injury lawyers at Calhoun Law, PLC help.
 Call or contact the office today for a free and confidential consultation of your case.